Steve Wright’s BBC Radio 2 replacement revealed

 On the first Sunday after his death, his friend and colleague Liza Tarbuck stepped into his shoes to present Love Songs, giving an emotional on-air tribute to Wright as she dedicated the show to him.

-However, BBC Radio 2 has announced that Early Breakfast show presenter Nicki Chapman, 57, will take over Wright’s Sunday Love Songs slot until Easter, when a permanent replacement will step in.
+However, BBC Radio 2 announced that Early Breakfast show presenter Nicki Chapman, 57, has taken over Wright’s Sunday Love Songs slot until Easter, when a permanent replacement will step in.

 “It will be a privilege to present Sunday Love Songs in the coming weeks, so please do tune in and keep me company as I share the listeners’ favourite songs alongside their heart-warming stories and memories of loved ones,” Chapman said in a statement.